Who is George Papadopoulos? Junior staffer sought to be Russia power broker

-George Papadopoulos, the first person to plead guilty in Special Counsel Robert Mueller's investigation of Donald Trump's presidential campaign, is a specialist in Mediterranean oil and gas policy who sought to become a key intermediary between Russia and the United States.
+George Papadopoulos, the first person to plead guilty in special counsel Robert Mueller's investigation into Donald Trump's presidential campaign, is a specialist in Mediterranean oil and gas policy who sought to become a key intermediary between Russia and the United States.

 And, by almost all accounts, he failed.

-Papadopoulos, 30, a volunteer foreign policy adviser to the Trump campaign, secretly pleaded guilty on Oct.
+Papadopoulos, 30, who volunteered as a foreign policy adviser to the Trump campaign, secretly pleaded guilty on Oct.
 5 to a single count of making false statements to federal investigators — a charge that carries a maximum sentence of five years in prison.

-But prosecutors agreed to recommend that a judge sentence Papadopoulos to no more than six months in return for his continued cooperation with Mueller's investigation of alleged collusion between Russia and the Trump campaign.
+But prosecutors agreed to recommend that Papadopoulos be sentenced to no more than six months in return for his continued cooperation with Mueller's investigation into allegations of collusion between Russia and the Trump campaign.

-The guilty plea was a surprise development revealed as Mueller's office indicted former Trump campaign manager Paul Manafort and his associated Rick Gates on charges of conspiracy against the United States, money laundering, being an unregistered foreign agent and seven counts of failing to file reports of foreign bank and financial accounts.
+The guilty plea was a surprise development that was revealed as Mueller's office indicted former Trump campaign manager Paul Manafort and his associate Rick Gates on charges of conspiracy against the United States, money laundering, being an unregistered foreign agent and seven counts of failing to file reports of foreign bank and financial accounts.

-White House Press Secretary Sarah Sanders said Monday that Papadopoulos, who previously was an adviser to the failed campaign of Ben Carson, now the secretary of housing and urban development, had an "extremely limited" role with the Trump campaign.
+White House Press Secretary Sarah Huckabee Sanders said Monday that Papadopoulos, who previously had been an adviser to the failed campaign of Ben Carson, now the secretary of housing and urban development, had an "extremely limited" role with the Trump campaign.

-Michael Caputo, a communications adviser to the Trump campaign, told MSNBC on Monday that Papadopoulos was a "junior, very junior, staffer" who "never really landed on the campaign."
+Corey Lewandowski, who preceded Manafort as Trump campaign manager, on Tuesday called Papadopoulos a “low level volunteer” who was “not involved with day-to-day operations of the campaign.”

+Lewandowski told NBC's "TODAY" that he had had “no interaction” with Papadopoulos since leaving the campaign in June 2016.
+He added that he had not spoken to the FBI but would “be as clear as I can be” if an interview was requested.

 Prosecutors painted a picture of an eager young political operative who appeared to be currying favor with his superiors in the Trump campaign by repeatedly trying to set up a meeting between Trump and Putin or other senior Russian leaders.
 He sought himself to meet with top Russian officials, and he plied his bosses with promises that the Russians had "thousands of emails" full of "dirt" on Democratic presidential nominee Hillary Clinton.